Tharon-C/brew-site/content/_index.md

 headline = "Curated Experiences" image = "/images/herbal-blends.jpg"
 [[blocks.sections]]
-content = "Brew. sources only organic, fair trade teas from the finest producers who care as much about the sensory experience and equitable working conditions as we do." headline = "Organic Fair Trade" image = "/images/organic.jpg"
+content = "We blend white, green, oolong, and black teas with our Tucson-grown herbs and flowers to create distinctive and curative brews which can be enjoyed by themselves or paired with food.
+Brew. sources only organic, fair trade teas from the finest producers who care as much about the sensory experience and equitable working conditions as we do." headline = "Organic Fair Trade" image = "/images/organic.jpg"
 [[blocks.sections]]